*one is a yoga pose, the other is a fried burrito

 - EkhartYoga members: 3 sun salutations A / 2 sun salutations B - build up strength and stamina, starting with 3 of the Surya Namaskar (Sun Salutation) A variation, and 2 of the Surya Namaskar B variation - 10 mins with Esther Ekhart

-- commonly translated as the ‘victorious breath’ or ocean breath because of the sound the breath makes at it enters and leaves the slightly constricted throat.
+- commonly translated as the ‘victorious breath’ or ocean breath because of the sound the breath makes at it enters and leaves a slightly constricted throat.

 - EkhartYoga members: Breathing with sound - ujjayi - explore the sound of the Ujjayi breath - 10 mins, pranayama class with Joey Miles

-- collection of texts of religious and philosophical nature, written in India probably between c.
+- playlist of texts of religious and philosophical nature, written in India probably between c.
 800 BCE and c.
 500 BCE.

 - movement linked with breath.
 Postures are strung together in a short or longer flow.